near/near-api-js/BUN_MIGRATION.md

 bun install
 ```

-This will generate a new `bun.lockb` file.
+This will generate a new `bun.lock` file.

 ### 3. Build All Packages
 ```bash